 Northwest Louisiana Technical Community College is accredited by the Accrediting Commission of the Council on Occupational Education (COE).
-The main campus, branch campus and instructional service centers within NLTCC are currently accredited by COE, respectively, and will be included in the accreditation process.
+The main campus and each branch campus within NLTCC is currently accredited by COE, respectively, and will be included in the regional accreditation process.
+This accreditation means that, nationwide, this school will be recognized as meeting standards of training acceptable for accreditation.
+The address and telephone number for COE is listed below:

-Dr. Gary Puckett, Executive Director Council on Occupational Education 7840 Roswell Road, Building 300, Suite 325 Atlanta, GA 30350 (770) 396-3898 (800) 917-2081 FAX: (770) 396-3790
+Dr. Gary Puckett, Executive Director Council on Occupational Education 7840 Roswell Road, Building 300, Suite 325 Atlanta, GA 30350 (770) 396-3898 (800) 917-2081 FAX: (770) 396-3790 www.council.org